Frameworks

 That is it.
 Clear.
 Specific.
 Low effort.
 Not awkward.

-Step 3: Thank (Immediately and Specifically)
+Step 3: Thank (Immediately and Exactly)

 Not a generic “thanks for the referral.”
 Instead: